Get Schooled

 • Personal information: State ID or driver's license, social security number, and/or birth certificate.

-• Proof of residency: Rental or lease agreements and/or utility bills, etc.
+• Proof of residency: Rental or lease agreements, utility bills, etc.

 • Academic history: High school diploma, GED, or certified high school transcripts, SAT/ACT scores, and/or any previous college credit.